NachoHotz/NachoHotz/README.md

 </h1>

 <p align=center>
-   My name is Juan from Argentina, I love everything related to computers and programming.
+   My name is Juan from Argentina, and I'm a Full Stack Web Developer.
+I love everything related to computers and programming.
 </p>

 <p align=center>